 To achieve this mission, the Office of Service-Learning and Volunteer Programs:

 Associate Director, Service-Learning and Volunteer Programs

-Pam Frontino began her role as the Associate Director for the Office of Service-Learning and Volunteer Programs in the May of 2019.
-She supports academic service-learning initiatives, oversees the WCU Resource Pantry and manages the Alternative Break Program.
-Prior to coming to West Chester University, Pam managed the Johnson Center for Civic Engagement at Susquehanna University and worked for various non-profit organizations.
-She has a Master’s degree in sustainable international development from Brandeis University and a Bachelor’s degree in political science from Susquehanna University.
+Pam Frontino began her role as the Associate Director for the Office of Service-Learning and Volunteer Programs in May of 2019.
+She supports academic service-learning initiatives, oversees the WCU Resource Pantry and manages Alternative Break programs.
+Prior to coming to West Chester University, Pam managed Susquehanna University's Johnson Center for Civic Engagement.
+She has a master’s degree in sustainable international development from the Heller School at Brandeis University and a Bachelor’s degree in political science from Susquehanna University.
 Pam strives to promote social awareness and understanding through service experiences, while fostering a sense of community consciousness among WCU students.

 Interim Assistant Director, Service-Learning and Volunteer Programs

 Shannon joined the Office of Service-Learning and Volunteer Programs in October of 2017 as a Graduate Assistant focusing on the Alternative Break Program.
 In December 2018, she was promoted to Interim Assistant Director and now oversees the America Reads Youth Mentoring Program and various co-curricular service initiatives.
 Shannon is a alumna of West Chester University where she received both her Master's Degree in Higher Education Policy and Student Affairs in 2019 and her Bachelor's Degree in English and Philosophy in 2017.
 Shannon is enthusiastic to continue creating a culture of service at her alma mater and engage students in meaningful experiential learning opportunities.

 Administrative Assistant of Service-Learning and Volunteer Programs